a5ras/Bug-Bounty/01.Introduction/notes.md

 ---

-## Bug Bounty vs. Penetration Testing
+## Bug Bounty vs Penetration Testing
 It is important to understand the key difference between these two fields:

 * **Penetration Testing:** This is a formal engagement where a company hires you to test a specific application or network.
 It has a defined scope and a fixed timeline.